American Foxhound

 Are they easy to train?

-They are independent thinkers and can be challenging for novice owners.
+They are independent thinkers and can be stubborn, requiring patient, consistent, and positive reinforcement training methods.

 View Official FCI Standard